Tyrrrz/Gress/Readme.md

 // Total   -> 100%
 ```

-Additionally, since muxer inputs are progress handlers themselves, they can be multiplexed as well.
+Additionally, since muxer inputs are progress handlers themselves, they can be multiplexed further as well.
-Doing this allows you to create a progress reporting chain that forms a hierarchy:
+Doing this allows you to create hierarchical progress reporting chains:

 ```csharp
 using Gress;